-Pullan, W. (2013) Conflict's Tools.
-Borders, boundaries and mobility in Jerusalem's spatial structures.
-Mobilities, 8(1), pp.125-147.
+Pullan, W. (2013) Conflict's Tools: Borders, boundaries and mobility in Jerusalem's spatial structures.
+Mobilities, 8(1).

-'Conflict in Cities and the Contested State' explores how divided cities in Europe and the Middle East have been shaped by ethnic, religious and national conflicts, with particular reference to architecture and the urban as setting for everyday activities and events.
+Conflict in Cities and the Contested State' explores how divided cities in Europe and the Middle East have been shaped by ethnic, religious and national conflicts, with particular reference to architecture and the urban as a setting for everyday activities and events.
 It is concerned with how cities can absorb, resist and potentially play a role in transforming such conflict.
 The main research sites are Belfast and Jerusalem, with supplementary enquiry into other divided cities including Berlin, Beirut, Brussels, Kirkuk, Mostar, Nicosia, Tripoli (Lebanon) and Vukovar.
 This multi-disciplinary project is led by three UK universities - Cambridge, Exeter and Queen's Belfast, with an international network of partners.
-It is funded by the Large Grant Programme of the Economic and Social Research Council of the UK (RES-060-25-0015). © Conflict in Cities, November 2012; updated by © Centre for Urban Conflicts Research, 2019; www.urbanconflicts.arct.cam.ac.uk.
-Grateful acknowledgement is made to ARUP London for their support.
+It is funded by the Large Grant Programme of the Economic and Social Research Council of the UK (RES-060-25-0015). © Conflict in Cities, November 2012.